Set-OutlookSignatures/Set-OutlookSignatures/docs/Implementation approach.md

 - Can the administration of the products be delegated?
 Can customers be authorised separately from each other?
 - How high are the acquisition and maintenance costs?
 Are these above the tender limit?

-Due to the costs and the fulfilled requirements for functionality and maintainability, the service provider recommends the use of the open source product Set-OutlookSignatures and offers its customers support for implementation and operation.
+Due to the costs and the fulfilled requirements for functionality and maintainability, the service provider recommends the use of the open-source product Set-OutlookSignatures and offers its customers support for implementation and operation.
 ## 1.4.
 Synchronization of signatures between different devices
 The signatures in Outlook, Outlook on the Web and other clients (e.g. in smartphone apps) are not synchronised and must therefore be set up separately.